MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-adv-options.md

 **Availability**

-The following table lists the approximate release dates of the fixes for each version of Windows.
+The following table lists the releases that contain the fixes for each version of Windows.

 |Operating system version |Release  |
 |---------|---------|